m4ttsch/omscs-notes-notes/secure-computer-systems/14-database-security-multilevel.md

 ### Integrity

 This says that if two rows have the same key then values in the same columns of these rows having the same access classes will be the same.
+Look back at our example with 4 rows for Alice and see that values in the same column with the same access class and key are the same.

 ![](https://assets.omscs.io/secure-computer-systems/images/module14/prop9.png)

-This is just the multi-value dependency thing from before.
+This is the multi-value dependency thing from before.
 Not entirely clear myself on the formalism, PRs welcome from passionate learners.

 ![](https://assets.omscs.io/secure-computer-systems/images/module14/mvd2.png)

 ### Jajodia and Sandhu (JS model)

 In Sea View we can get $Z^n$ tuples where Z = number of access classes and n = number of non-key elements.
-Look over the previous examples and convince yourself that this is the case.
+This is because for each access class you can multiply the number of existing rows by Z. So we start with 1 row, make updates for every access class to a single column and now we have Z rows.
+Do it again and we have Z\*Z rows.
+Then we get up to $Z^n$ tuples.

+Jajodia and Sandhu made the JS model in a paper.
 The authors felt that some of the tuples generated in the Sea View model were not needed.

 * Entity integrity
   * No Tuples can have null as part of the primary key (PK might have multiple elements)